g-hegde/g-hegde.github.io/_posts/2019-3-27-comp-mat-dis.md

 ## Step 4.
 Data analysis, modeling and visualization

 We are now in a position to perform clustering on the dataset to find the natural grouping of materials in the dataset.
 As a recap - here is question 1 - When materials are represented on the basis of their average Valence Electronic Configuration (VEC), what is the optimum number of clusters that they can be grouped into?
-To do this, we perform clustering on the dataset using the KMeans algorithm implemented in scikit-learn.
+To do this, we perform clustering on the dataset using the KMeans algorithm implemented in the machine learning package <a href="https://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html">scikit-learn</a>.
 The figure below was generated from a standard KMeans clustering analysis of the dataset for arange of cluster configurations.

 ![Elbow Plot](/images/Clustering_question1.png)